couchbase-examples/couchbase-tutorials/README.md

 We define certain metadata attributes using a section in our markdown called `frontmatter`.
 This section defines certain details including the URL path, title, description, and various filtering data for the given tutorial or learning path.
 The easiest approach is to copy the structure of another tutorial or learning path.

 #### Testing the Frontmatter
-To ensure frotnmatter schema is adhered to, we've written some simple tests to enforce the attributes included.
+To ensure frontmatter schema is adhered to, we've written some simple tests to enforce the attributes included.

 Run `npm run test:frontmatter` to check the frontmatter of **all** tutorials and learning paths.